Skip to main content

 Main difference

 • OAuth - It's only about authorization.
-It's the concept where authorization to API resources are managed.
+It manages authorization to API resources.

 • OIDC - It's about authentication.
-It's comes about OAuth.
-Once the user is authenticated using OIDC
+It builds on OAuth.
+It runs once the user is authenticated.

 OIDC vs OAuth

 1. OIDC is about the authentication flow.
-After authentication it also emits the ID Token which contains user information.
-Additionally OIDC also brings in standards around API endpoints for identity providers.
+After authentication, it emits an ID Token with user information.
+It also adds standards for the API endpoints of identity providers.

-2. OAuth is about authorizing access to resources without doing a regular login.
-Access tokens are issued by identity providers which is just another representation of user.
-This contains information about what resources the user can access.
+2. OAuth is about granting access to resources without a regular login.
+Identity providers issue access tokens.
+A token is just another form of the user.
+It says which resources the user can access.

 OIDC builds on top of OAuth

 OAuth existed first.
-OIDC was added on top using the standards which OAuth had already created.
+OIDC was added on top, using the standards OAuth had set.

-It had already defined the flows that can be used to get access tokens from identity providers.
-OIDC just added the authentication layer on top of it and used it to get ID tokens.
+OAuth had already defined the flows to get access tokens from identity providers.
+OIDC just added the authentication layer and used it to get ID tokens.

 JWT tokens aren't encrypted but digitally signed

-It's very important to understand that both ID tokens and Access tokens are just base64 encoded strings.
-They're not encrypted.
+Note that both ID tokens and access tokens are just base64 encoded strings.
+They aren't encrypted.

-But they're digitally signed with private keys.
-The clients only verify the signature using public keys to ensure that the tokens are valid.
+Still, they're digitally signed with private keys.
+Clients verify the signature with public keys to check the tokens are valid.

 Pure OIDC use cases